LaMonte Wade Jr Preview, Player Props: Giants vs. Rockies

-On Saturday, LaMonte Wade Jr (.214 on-base percentage in past 10 games, 155 points below season-long percentage) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Chase Anderson.
-First pitch is at 9:05 PM ET.
+On Sunday, LaMonte Wade Jr (batting .179 in his past 10 games) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1 with an RBI) against the Rockies.
+He had a one-hit performance in his last game (1-for-3) against the Rockies.

 LaMonte Wade Jr Game Info & Props vs. the Rockies